 Among those buried in the minster are Bosa of York, a Bishop of York and Saint (died circa 705), Osbald, King of Northumbria (died 799), Guthfrith, King of Jorvik (died 895) Thomas of Bayeux, Archbishop of York (1070-1100) and William of Hatfield (tomb pictured right) an infant son of Edward III and Phillipa of Hainault who was born in 1336 and died the following year, although the effigy represents a child of about 8.

-The coversion of York Minster Undercroft is a five-year project, supported by the Heritage Lottery Fund which transformed the Undercroft and Treasury into a series of dynamic new interactive galleries and exhibitions It is the largest restoration and conservation project of its kind in Britain.
+The conversion of York Minster Undercroft is a five-year project, supported by the Heritage Lottery Fund which transformed the Undercroft and Treasury into a series of dynamic new interactive galleries and exhibitions It is the largest restoration and conservation project of its kind in Britain.
 Visitors will see new displays of historic collections and stained glass plus interactive interpretations.